ArnabUshna24/CV-optimization/README.md

 ## Realization
 Landing a job does not solely depend on academic brilliance, but also on several factors, like organizing CV according to the job specifications, interview performance, and communication skills.
-After my experimentation phases were complete and I focused on actually finding a job, I was skeptical about how my plans are going to roll out.
+After my experimentation phases were complete and I focused on actually finding a job, I was skeptical about how my plans would roll out.
 Fortunately, I had to wait only for approximately 1.5 months.
 Planning the phases according to a specific thought and seeing them get implemented gives a sense of surreal satisfaction.
 And now, as I have landed a job, I wish to continue in the company for a certain period while being serious, rather than being experimental.

 Looking forward!